jwharm/cairo-java-bindings/README.md

 When compiling and running the application, make sure to enable preview features with `--enable-preview` and set the Java version to 20.
-To suppress warnings about unsafe native access, you can optionally add `--enable-native-access=ALL-UNNAMED`.
+To suppress warnings about unsafe native access, you can optionally add `--enable-native-access=org.freedesktop.cairo`.

 ## Building and Contributing